SamChill/drunkardswalk/README.md

 Compiling the library should be as simple as running `make`.
 The top level makefile can be edited to use different compilers or compiler options.

+OpenMP threading can be enabled by enabling compiler support.
+With the GNU C++ compiler this can be acomplished by added `-fopenmp` to `CXXFLAGS` in the top-level makefile.
+The number of threads can be controlled via the environment variable `OMP_NUM_THREADS`.
+The default compiler flags do not enable threading.

 Installing the library is done with `make install`.
 By default it is installed to `/usr/local/lib`, however if you would like to install to a different location that can be done with `make install PREFIX=/some/other/path`.